 - Please note that this question does not refer to outreach actions that may be planned as part of communication, dissemination and exploitation activities.
-These aspects should instead be described below under 'Impact'. - Research data management and management of other research output: Applicants accessing/generating/collecting data and/or other research outputs (except for publications) during the project must provide information how the data/ research outputs will be managed in line with the FAIR principles (Findable, Accessible, Interoperable, Reusable), addressing the following the description should be specific to your project): [e.g. 1,5 pages]
+These aspects should instead be described below under 'Impact'. - Research data management and management of other research outputs Applicants accessing/generating/collecting data and/or other research outputs (except for publications) during the project must provide information how the data/ research outputs will be managed' in line with the FAIR principles (Findable, Accessible, Interoperable, Reusable), addressing the following (the description should be specific to your project): [e.g. 1,5 pages]

-Types of data/research outputs (e.g. experimental, observational in 2005, text, numerical) and their estimated size; if applicable, combination with, and provenance or, existing data.
+Types of data/research outputs (e.g. experimental, observational, images, text, numerical) and their estimated size; if applicable, combination with, and provenance of, existing data.

-Access to existing data: Where existing data is to be accessed during the project, the consortium must demonstrate that it has/will have timely access to these uat a.
+Access to existing data: Where existing data is to be accesse I during the project, the consortium must demonstrate that it has/will have timely access to these data.

-Findability of data/research outputs: Types of prosistent and unique identifiers (e.g. digital object identifiers) and trusted repositories that will be used.
+Findability of data/research outputs: Types of persistent and unique identifiers (e.g. digital object identifiers) and trusted repositories that v ill v used.

-Accessibility of data/research outputs: In Reconsiderations and timeline for open access (if open access not provided, explain why); provisions for access to restricted data for verification purposes.
+Accessibility of data/research outputs: IPR considerations and timeline for open access (if open access not provided, explain why), provisions for access to restricted data for verification purposes.

-Interoperability of data/researc. outputs: Which standards, formats and vocabularies for data and metadata will be used.
+Interoperability of data/recearch outputs: Which standards, formats and vocabularies for data and metadata will be used.

-Reusability of dat. /res arch outputs: Which licenses for data sharing and re-use (e.g. Creative Commons, Open Data Commons) will be used; availability of tools/software/models for data generation and validation/interpretation /re-use.
+Reusability of dr.a/r cearch outputs: Which licenses for data sharing and re-use (e.g. Creative Commons, Open Dr.a Commons) will be used; availability of tools/software/models for data generation and v lidation/interpretation /re-use.

-Curation: nd storage/preservation costs; person/team responsible for data management and quality assurance and long-term storage.
+Curation and storage/preservation costs; person/team responsible for data management and quality assurance and long-term storage.

-- From oscis selected for funding under Horizon Europe will need to develop a detailed data management pich (DMP) for making their data/research outputs findable, accessible, interoperable and reusable (FAIR) as a deliverable by month 6 and revised during the implementation of a project's lifetime. - Consider including a table to present the information related to data. - For guidance on open science practices and research data management, please refer to the relevant section of the HE Programme Guide on the Funding & Tenders Portal.
+- Proposals selected for funding under Horizon Europe will need to develop a detailed data management plan (DMP) for making their data/research outputs findable, accessible, interoperable and reusable (FAIR) as a deliverable by month 6 and revised during the implementation of a project's lifetime. - Consider including a table to present the information related to data. - For guidance on open science practices and research data management, please refer to the relevant section of the HE Programme Guide on the Funding & Tenders Portal.